awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-service-linked-roles.md

 ## Creating a Service\-Linked Role for Lightsail<a name="create-slr"></a>

 You don't need to manually create a service\-linked role\.
-When you export your Lightsail instance or block storage disk snapshot to Amazon EC2 in the AWS Management Console, the AWS CLI, or the AWS API, Lightsail creates the service\-linked role for you\.
+When you export your Lightsail instance or block storage disk snapshot to Amazon EC2, or create or update a Lightsail bucket in the AWS Management Console, the AWS CLI, or the AWS API, Lightsail creates the service\-linked role for you\.

-If you delete this service\-linked role, and then need to create it again, you can use the same process to recreate the role in your account\.
-When you export your Lightsail instance or block storage disk snapshot to Amazon EC2, Lightsail creates the service\-linked role for you again\.
+If you delete this service\-linked role and need to create it again, you can use the same process to recreate the role in your account\.
+When you export your Lightsail instance or block storage disk snapshot to Amazon EC2, or create or update a Lightsail bucket, Lightsail creates the service\-linked role for you again\.

 **Important**
 You must configure IAM permissions to allow Lightsail to create the service\-linked role\.
 To do this, complete the steps that are in the following *Service\-Linked Role Permissions* section\.